Implementation of Lauwersmeerdijk-Vierhuizergat reinforcement project commences

 Why reinforce the dike?

-The nine-kilometer-long Lauwersmeer Dike, stretching from the R.J.
+The kilometre Lauwersmeer Dike, stretching from the R.J.
 Clevering Locks to the Westpolder, has protected the Lauwersmeer region and parts of the Groningen and Friesland hinterland from flooding for more than 50 years.
 Seawalls are assessed for water safety every twelve years.
 The height of the dyke the revetment on the water side no longer meet the relevant standards.
 Once the dyke reinforcement is complete, this section of the dyke will again meet safety requirements dyke next fifty years, providing protection against rising sea levels and extreme weather resulting from climate change.
 By 2050, all Dutch flood defences must flood defences the new safety standards.
-That is why, over the next thirty years, approximately 1,100 kilometers dyke will be dyke and 500 locks and pumping stations .
+That is why, over the next thirty years, approximately 1,100 kilometre dyke will bedyke and 500 locks and pumping stations .
 We are doing this as part of the national Flood Protection Programme HWBP), which is part of the national Delta Program.

-Nature development Grote Wateren
+Nature Conservation in the Grote Wateren Area